genehack/terraform-genehack-blog/README.md

 ## Introduction

 This repository is split into 3 parts, each of which can be used as a separate module in your own root script.
-I leave the composition of the required setup to you, the user.
+You can see a working example of such a script in the `main.tf` file in this repo.

-* `r53-zone` : configuration of a Route53 zone and ACM cert with
+* `r53-zone`: configuration of a Route53 zone and ACM cert with DNS-based validations
-  DNS-based validations
 * `site-main`: setup of the site and logging S3 buckets with a CloudFront distribution in front of the site bucket